suomitek/suomitek-appboard/docs/developer/dashboard.md

 yarn run start
 ```

-> **NOTE**: The commands above assume you install Kubeapps in the `suomitek-appboard` namespace.
+> **NOTE**: The commands above assume you install Suomitek-appboard in the `suomitek-appboard` namespace.
 Please update the environment variable `TELEPRESENCE_CONTAINER_NAMESPACE` if you are using a different namespace.

 #### Telepresence alternative